-Max obstacles = 11 @ 1.15m, speed 300mpm minimum.
+Max obstacles = 11 @ 1.15m, speed 325mpm minimum.
 1 or two double combinations.

 - 4.3.
 The jump-off must be a call back jump-off. - 4.4.
 Prior to Jan 1, a "liverpool" that preferably holds water is to be included as an optional jump to be jumped after the first or second round of the course (maximum of three attempts only).
-After Jan 1, where possible, the liverpool with a small vertical must be included within the course.
+After Jan 1, where possible, the liverpool with a small vertical must be included within the course. - 4.5.
+This Summer Series cannot commence before 1st August and must conclude at the Summer Series Final Show as per Jumping Series General Conditions 2.2. - 5.
+Points - 5.1.

-- 5.1.
 In competitions conducted under Article 238.1.1 (Table A1), points will be awarded for clear rounds as per the General Series Conditions (paragraph 3.6). - 5.2.
-The prize winners in the Five Year Old Breeding competitions organised under Article 238.2.2 (Table AM5) at the Series Final show, Island Championships, National Championships and HOY will be allocated Grand Prix Level points.
-In addition all horses completing rounds without penalties in the first round and jump-off will be allocated points as per the General Conditions (paragraph 3). - 5.3.
+The prize winners in the Five-Year-Old Breeding competitions organised under Article 238.2.2 (Table AM5) at the Series Final show, Island Championships, National Championships and HOY will be allocated Grand Prix Level points.
+In addition, all horses completing rounds without penalties in the first round and jump-off will be allocated points as per the General Conditions (paragraph 3.6). - 5.3.
 All prize winners at the National Young Horse Jumping Championships will be allocated Grand Prix Level points.
-Horses will, in addition, be allocated points for rounds without penalties completed in the first two phases and for the first round and jump-off of the third phase as per the General Conditions (paragraph 3).
-Refer to Annex 9, Article 47. - 5.4.
-The 7 best competition results will count for each horse.
+Horses will, in addition, be allocated points for rounds without penalties completed on the first two days and for the first round and jump-off on the final day as per the General Conditions (paragraph 3.6).
+Refer to Annex 8 - National Young Horse Championships, Article 48.2. - 5.4.
+The 7 best competition results will count for each horse. - 6.
+Prizes - 6.1.

-- 6.1.
 In competitions conducted under Article 238.1.1 (Table A1) the total prize pool will be divided equally among those on the lowest number of penalties.
-The prize pool must be a minimum of \$150. - 6.2.
-The Five Year Old Breeding Series at the, Series final show, the National Young Horse Jumping Championships, Island Championships, HOY and the National Championships must offer a minimum prize pool of \$500 and be allocated as per the General Conditions.

-8 Year Old Series
+The prize pool must be a minimum of \$150 for Premier Shows..

+8-Year-Old Summer Series

-The Series will be known as "The Eight Year Old Breeding Series"
+The Series will be known as "The Eight-Year-Old Breeding Series"